Ben-at-MIAD/Ben-at-MIAD.github.io/programs/iip/aboutiip.md

 - Video / Photo documentation of work done while in the Emerging Technology Center
 - Public presentation to the MIAD community of the work done through the inquiry
 ## How to Apply
 Students interested in applying to the should start by reviewing the current list of Inquiry Topics and Questions, and determine which inquiry question they would like to pursue.
-Students are then welcome to respond to the Request for Proposals in PDF form, by email the advisory panel at the email address indicated on the RFP.
+Students are then welcome to request the Inquiry Proposal Form by [emailing](mailto:bendembroski@miad.edu) bendembroski@miad.edu.